 1. Sign on to the secure patient portal using your NetID and password.

-3. Complete the TB Outreach Packet in the Forms section of the patient portal to secure your appointment.
+3. Complete the TB Outreach Packet in the Forms section of the patient portal to confirm your appointment.

-- If you have already completed TB screening in the United States within the last 12 months, please submit your documentation to the health center by email or fax.
+- If you have already completed TB screening in the United States within the last 12 months, please submit your completed TB Form to the health center by email or fax.

 - To be accepted, your documentation needs to be signed and stamped by the United States clinic you received the test from and must include the lab report.